 - Then tap the button with three horizontal lines on it to open a menu.

 - Select My Apps & Games to check for updates.

 - Tap the Update button for Gmail.
 Alternatively, you can select the Update all button.

-Those are some of the resolutions users have confirmed fix Gmail emails getting stuck in the Outbox for both the mobile and web app.
+Those are some of the resolutions users have confirmed to fix Gmail emails getting stuck in the Outbox for both the mobile and web apps.
 So, those potential fixes are worth a shot.

 Still having issues?
 Fix them with this tool: